una-auxme/paf/doc/development/project_management.md

 ![img.png](../assets/branch_overview.png)
 <!-- TODO image is outdated -->

-Merge the pull request after the review process is complete and all the feedback from the reviewer has been worked in.
+Merge the pull request after:

+1. The review process is complete
+2. All reviewer feedback has been addressed
+3. All required checks have passed
+4. The branch is up-to-date with the main branch

+After merging, remember to delete the source branch to keep the repository clean.

 >[!INFO] For more information about the review process, see [Review process](./review_guideline.md).